How to do column subtraction

 When subtracting, start with the rightmost column.
 If the digit being subtracted is smaller than the digit above it, simply subtract and write the result below the line.
 If the digit being subtracted is larger, borrow from the left column and subtract.
 Repeat this process for each column, working leftward.

-See also How to draw a river
+See also How to get rid of a cowslick

 Example